klum-dsl/klum-ast/README.md

 Snippets must not contain import statements, i.e. all classes that are not imported by Groovy default need to be used fully qualified.

-Snippets can also be loaded directly from a file: `MyConfig.createFromSnippet(text)`, in case of a keyed object, the key is derived from the filename (the first segment).
+Snippets can also be loaded directly from a file or URL `MyConfig.createFromSnippet(fileOrURL)`, in case of a keyed object, the key is derived from the filename (the first segment).
 By using a small dsld-snipped in your IDEA, you even get complete code completion and syntax highlighting an specialized config files.